natural ways to relieve hemorrhoids and constipation

 1. Low-Fiber Diet

-The average adult in the US consumes only 10–15g of dietary fiber per day — less than half the recommended 25–38g.
-Low fiber leads to harder, drier stools that require significantly more straining to pass, directly increasing pressure on the anal cushions.
-A 2022 systematic review in the American Journal of Clinical Nutrition confirmed that fiber supplementation — particularly psyllium at doses above 10g/day — is effective at improving chronic constipation (van der Schoot et al., DOI: 10.1093/ajcn/nqac184).
+The average American only eats 10–15g of fiber a day — less than half of the 25–35g recommended by the 2024 ASCRS guidelines.
+Without enough fiber, stools become hard and dry, forcing you to strain harder to pass them.
+That extra straining puts direct pressure on the blood vessels that become hemorrhoids.
+A 2022 systematic review in the American Journal of Clinical Nutrition confirmed that fiber supplementation — especially psyllium at doses above 10g/day — significantly helps with chronic constipation (van der Schoot et al., DOI: 10.1093/ajcn/nqac184).

 2. Straining During Bowel Movements

-Straining elevates intra-abdominal and intrarectal pressure, engorging the hemorrhoidal vessels.
-Garg & Singh (2017) demonstrated in a PubMed-indexed study that correcting straining habits, combined with adequate fiber, could avoid surgery in the majority of patients with even Grade III hemorrhoids (DOI: 10.23736/S1121-421X.17.02364-9).
+When you strain, you increase pressure inside your belly and rectum — and that pressure swells the blood vessels that turn into hemorrhoids.
+Garg & Singh (2017) showed in a PubMed-indexed study that fixing straining habits, combined with enough fiber, helped most patients with even Grade III hemorrhoids avoid surgery (DOI: 10.23736/S1121-421X.17.02364-9).

-Spending more than 10 minutes per session on the toilet — especially while reading or using a phone — increases direct pressure on the perianal vessels.
-The ASCRS guidelines specifically recommend limiting toilet time as a first-line behavioral intervention.
+Sitting on the toilet for more than 10 minutes at a stretch — especially while scrolling your phone or reading — puts direct pressure on the blood vessels around your bottom.
+The ASCRS guidelines specifically recommend cutting down toilet time as a first-line behavioral change.

 4. Pregnancy